wp-plugins/post-popularity-chart-widget-lite/readme.txt

 The widget automatically deletes the data older than 30 days, so there is no problem with excessive cluttering of the database.

+If you would like to show your support for this software, please consider donating: [Donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EEDF5TV3M2WVG).

 == Installation ==

 1. Upload the zip to 'plugins' directory